rhinosaurus/jira_notifications/README.md

 This sounds alarming which is understandable, but the extension does not collect data.
 These permissions are due to our need to access _any_ instance of jira that you specify.

+In terms of the options specified, these are local to your machine only.
+The only thing to be aware of is that your username and password are sent in an authorization header base64 encoded.

 Installation
 ------------